matthewlieb/delete-duplicates/README.md

 ## Usage 🚀

-The app will open a Tkinter GUI that allows the user to select a folder to scan for duplicates and move the duplicate files to the trash.
+The app will open a PyQt GUI that allows the user to select a folder to scan for duplicates and move the duplicate files to the trash.

 ## Contributing 🤝